-With its raw data and intense images, An Inconvenient Truth is a riveting theatrical experience.
+With its raw data and intense images, An Inconvenient Truth now.
+The audience does not get is a riveting theatrical experience.
 It is one that is both educational and eye opening.

 I must admit although I went with high hopes, I was concerned this film would give me horrifying flashbacks to high school science class.
 However, after about 10 minutes my fears were gone and my eyes were glued to the screen.